Skip to content

 How to install a database server on Google Cloud Servers

-Installing a database server, such as MySQL or MariaDB, on your Google Cloud server is simple using Ubuntu’s package manager.
+Installing a database server, such as MySQL or MariaDB, on your Google Cloud server is done using Ubuntu’s package manager.
+Once set up, you can store your website’s content in the database, which then works with your domain name to make your website function correctly.

 How to install MySQL or MariaDB on Ubuntu Linux

-You can store content within a database with a database server installed and your domain name pointing to your Google Cloud server.
+Content can be stored within a database once a database server is installed and your domain name is pointing to your Google Cloud server.

 We’re now ready to configure our servers and packages to get the website going.